azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ## Consuming custom org policy

-Running scan with org policy is supported from all three environments by AzSK i.g. local scan (SDL), continuous assurance setup and CICD SVT task.
+Running scan with org policy is supported from all three environments i.g. local scan (SDL), continuous assurance setup and CICD SVT task.
 Follow below steps for same

 ### 1. Running scan in local machine with custom org policy

- To run scan with org policy from any other machine, get IWR cmdlet from org policy owner.
+ To run scan with org policy from any machine, get IWR cmdlet from org policy owner.
 This IWR is generated at the time of policy setup (IOP) or update (UOP) with below format

 ```PowerShell
 #Example IWR to install org specific configurations